EchoBox

 2. Start Playing — Play any MIDI notes.
 Recording starts automatically.
 All 4 LEDs turn red.

-3. Stop Recording — Stop playing and wait 5 seconds (auto-saves), or press C (PLAY) to stop immediately.
+3. Stop Recording — Stop playing and wait 5 seconds (auto-saves), or press (PLAY) to stop immediately.

 Tip: The loop is seamless — there is less than 2ms of silence between iterations.